-A person may wish to contact a doctor for regular sexual health screening.
+A person may wish to consult with a doctor to undergo regular sexual health screenings.

 HPV may not always cause symptoms.
 However, the

-Older adults who have not previously been vaccinated against HPV may also wish to contact a doctor about getting vaccinated.
+Older adults who have not previously received vaccination against HPV may also wish to speak with a doctor about getting vaccinated.

-If a person gets a positive result from an at-home HPV test kit, they should contact a doctor as soon as possible.
-The doctor will conduct additional tests and advise on the person’s next steps.
+If a person receives a positive result from a home HPV test kit, they should contact a doctor as soon as possible.
+A healthcare professional will conduct additional tests and advise on the individual’s next steps.